-Decisions about the growth of City staff and how to fund operations are properly within the jurisdiction of the City Council.
-Therefore, no specific staffing standards are established.
 The City has a need for a larger more up-to-date building in which to house the City Hall and the Police Department.
 The building currently being used is outdated and much too small to handle the needs of the City.
 Molalla's City Hall is located on North Molalla Avenue, north of Main Street.
-City Hall provides office space for the Mayor, City Administrator, City Recorder, City Finance Department, Director of Public Works, Planning Department, and Police Department.
+City Hall provides office space for all administrative functions of the City.

-97. There is a need for the City to find a suitable replacement for the current outdated and undersized City Hall and Police Station.
-This site shall be easily accessible to the public and located within the Central Business District.
+89. There is a need for the City to find a suitable replacement for the current outdated and undersized City Hall and Police Station.
+This site shall be easily accessible to the public.

-The Public Library is located in the southern portion of the City on 5th Street just east of South Molalla Avenue.
-The library is a new facility completed in 2001.
-The library houses computer labs, a small conference room, offices, and accommodates library staff.
+The Public Library is located in the southern portion of the City on 5th Street just east of South Molalla Avenue; it houses computer labs, a small conference room, offices, and accommodates library staff.